alexski-perry/apus/README.md

+# Apus

 Apus is a 100% fully type-safe library for writing declarative, composable Neo4j Cypher queries, based on a schema you define using the library's elegant class-based API.

-This library was designed to be the gold standard in developer experience for writing Neo4j Cypher queries in Typescript.
+The library was designed to be the gold standard in developer experience for writing Neo4j Cypher queries in Typescript.

 Some of the highlight features:
 - Rich API for writing succinct, declarative, and composable queries
-- 100% type-safety
+- Full type-safety for all queries
+- 100% coverage of Cypher query language: any query can be constructed (without escape hatches!)
-- Efficient by default — uses latest Neo4j features, and tries to prevent unintentional 'cardinality blowup'
+- Encourages efficient queries: uses the latest Neo4j features, and attempts to prevent unintentional 'cardinality blowup'
-- Powerful schema definitions that are enforced in all queries
+- Powerful schema definitions, enforced in all queries
 - Ability to define and handle polymorphic types, maintaining full type safety

+## Documentation

+Documentation is nearly complete, but not quite ready.
+Once it is, the first public beta will be released.

-# Usage
+## Example Usage

-### Basic Example
+### Basic Movie & Actors Database

-First we need to define the shape of our graph data.
-The example below demonstrates how to define nodes, relationships, properties, and relations between nodes.
+First we need to define the shape of our graph data, using the library's class-based schema definition API.
+The example below demonstrates how to define nodes, relationships, properties, and relations.

+The requirement for a class to be a graph entity definition is the presence of a `$` field.

 ```ts
 import { $, node, relationship, string, date, int, relation_one, relation_many } from "apus/schema";